While the Coast is famous for many things – beaches, pelicans, oysters, to name just a few – fashion hasn’t always been at the forefront.

 With all jeans priced under $200, they’re good for the hip pocket while also making your hips look good.

 Even with all this success, Em is still just a humble blonde Coastie gal clad in that classic combo of stripes and denim.

 “Humility is engrained in you on the Coast.
 There’s no hoity toity and it’s not competitive.
 You are who you are and you just do your own thing,” she said.

-Look out for overalls in the 2017 spring/summer collection out this winter, and a maternity collection which is in the pipeline.
 Shop the collection online at www.bohemiantraders.com or visit the Erina Heights store.